 In New Orleans, you’ll see double gallery homes, Creole cottages, expansive Southern plantations, and shotgun houses.

-I could spend an entire day, maybe even more, just admiring all of the buildings and homes.
+I could spend an entire day, maybe even more, just admiring all of the buildings and homes in New Orleans!

 Given its supernatural reputation, New Orleans has its fair share of psychics, fortune tellers, tarot card readers, and palm readers.

-Even if you’re a skeptic, it can be fun to hear what these insightful men and women might have to say.
+Even if you’re a skeptic, it can be fun to hear what these insightful seers might have to say.